jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 * **Sharpshooter.** You can ignore the **heavy** property on range weapons.

-* **Shield Master.** You no longer suffer any drawbacks from the **oversized** or **encumbering** properties on shields and can ignore it.
+* **Shield Master.** You no longer suffer any drawbacks from the **oversized** properties on shields and can ignore it.

 <div style='margin-top:20px'></div>

 ### Optional Rules
 ___

 * **Attunements by Level.** A character can attune to a number of items equal to their current Proficiency modifier.
 This replaces the static value of 3 and slowly ramps up over the career of the character from 2 to 6.
 Artificer's Superior Attunement Feature grants a +1 to this value.

-* **Better Inspiration.** You can use your Inspiration to reroll a d20 roll you just made.
+* **Awesome Points.** This replaces Inspiration.
+All characters receive 1 Awesome Point at the beginning of a session.
+Characters can be awarded more Awesome Points during play at the discretion of the DM.
+Actions that might merit an award include but are not limited to: portrayal of traits, bonds, ideals, flaws, and alignment, clever ideas, enjoyable storytelling, etc. There is no upper limit to the number of Awesome Points a character can have and they do not go away until used.
+You can use your Awesome Points to reroll a d20 roll you just made.
 If the original roll had Advantage or Disadvantage the reroll also has Advantage or Disadvantage.
-You may also spend your Inspiration on behalf of another character.
+You may also spend your Awesome Point on behalf of an ally.

-* **Charging Attack.** When taking the Dash Action you can use a Bonus Action to make a single melee weapon attack or shove a creature at the end of your movement.
-If you use this variant rule then the **Charger** feat no longer requires a bonus action to make an attack.
+* **Charging Attack.** On the same turn when taking the Dash Action you can use a Bonus Action to make a single melee weapon attack or shove a creature at the end of your movement.
+If you use this variant rule and have the **Charger** feat you can make this attack or shove as a free action.
 Use this rule if you want combat to feel more dynamic and fast paced.

-* **Close Combat.** While grappled a creature suffers Disadvantage with any weapon attack unless the weapon has the **light** property.
+* **Close Combat.** While grappled a creature suffers Disadvantage with any weapon attack unless the weapon is natural or has the **light** property.
 Use this rule if you want to emphasize the difficulty of bringing large or heavy weapons to bear while having your movement hampered or encourage the use of the Grapple Action.

 * **Deflect Adjacent Missiles.** Monks can use their Deflect Missiles ability if one of their allies is the target and within 5'.
-If they do not successfully block all the damage, any remaining damage is split evenly between the monk and the ally they were trying to protect.
+If they do not successfully block all the damage, any remaining damage is taken by the monk.

 * **Delaying Initiative.** On the first round of combat after initiative has been determined and before you have taken your first turn you may choose to lower your initiative to any lower value after which this becomes your new initiative until a new initiative is called for.

+<div class='pageNumber auto'></div>

+\page
+___

 * **Drop Prone as a Reaction.** In response to being targeted by an attack you can see you can use your Reaction to drop Prone.
 This can be effective against range attacks.
 If being prone would grant full cover it instead grants three-quarter cover for the triggering attack.

 * **Flanking.** A coordinated attack from flanking positions is tactially advantageous.
 Although the Help Action is always an option in combat if you are Flanking with an ally you may perform the Help Action as a Reaction instead and can be triggered by the allies Attack.
 Flanking is defined by the rules described in the DMG, page 251, but does not grant Advantage automatically.
 This is a good option to add if your table misses tactical maneuvering on the battle field, but feel like the option presented in the DMG is too powerful.

-<div class='pageNumber auto'></div>

-\page

-___
 * **Gain Exhaustion at 0 HP.** Each time a character is brought to 0 HP, assuming they are not killed outright, they gain a level of Exhaustion.
 This represents receiving a grievous wound that lingers even if they are brought back to 1 or more HP.
 Exhaustion levels accumulate as usual and it is possible to die from Exhaustion by being dropped to 0 HP too many times.
 Use this option if you feel like falling in combat doesn't have realistic consequences.

 * **Healer’s Kit Use and Spending Hit Dice.** In order to recover Hit Points by spending any number of Hit Dice during a Short Rest one charge of a Healer’s Kit must be spent on the character spending the Hit Dice.
 This represents using bandages, salves, and such to treat wounds.
 This restriction only applies to Hit Dice and not to features like Second Wind or any other sources of Healing

-* **Improved Grappling.** You can attempt to pin a creature grappled by you by making a separate grapple attack.
-If you succeed, you and the creature are both restrained until the grapple ends.
-If you use this rule then the **Grappler** feat grants advantage on this check.
+* **Improved Grappling.** While you have a creature grappled if you succeed on another grapple attack against the same target you and the creature are both restrained until the grapple ends.
+The **Grappler** feat grants advantage on this second grapple check.
+Anything that causes the grappled condition to end also ends the restrained condition.

 * **Recharge on a 20.** If a magic item with charges has a chance to be destroyed when the last charge is used then it also has a chance to recharge as well.
 When the last charge is used roll a d20.
 If the result is a 1 the item is destroyed as normal, however if the result is a 20 then the item immediately regains charges as if it had regained charges on the following dawn.
 This rule rewards the characters for taking a chance on that last charge when the stakes are high.

+* **Reduce Falling Damage.** While not incapacitated a character can reduce falling distance by making an Athletics or Acrobatics check and subtracting the result from the distance fallen.
+For example: a character falling 30 feet and rolls a 12 Athletics check is treated as only falling 18 feet and therefore takes only 1D6 bludgeoning damage from the fall.
+If the falling distance is reduced to less than 10 feet then the character takes no damage and is not prone.

+* **Skill Checks as a Reaction.** Several skills can be used as a reaction to a specific cause.
+For example knowledge skills (Arcana, Nature, Religion, History) can be used as a reaction to identify something when first encountered, i.e. a creature as it attacks or spell as it is being cast.
+Perception can be used as a reaction to pinpoint a hidden creature’s location when it moves.
+Acrobatics can be used as a reaction to taking falling damage from being pushed or otherwise forcefully moved.

 * **Taking Damage While Grappling.** When a creature that is grappling another target takes damage it must succeed on a Constitution Saving Throw or release the grapple.
-The DC is 10 or equal to the damage taken, whichever is greater, similar to a Concentration check.
+The DC is 10 or equal to the damage taken, whichever is greater, identical to a concentration check for maintaining a spell.
 Creatures that have special attacks that cause the grappled condition may automatically succeed on this check subject to the DM's ruling.

-* **Untrained Help.** If you attempt the Help Action with a skill in which you are not Proficient you must first succeed on a DC 10 check.
-If you are Proficient in the skill or performing the Help Action in combat with a weapon in in which you are Proficient you succeed on this check automatically.
-Use this rule if you want to characters to emphasize their trained skills.
+* **Untrained Help.** If you attempt the Help Action you must succeed at a DC/AC 10 check unless you are already proficient with the skill or weapon with which you are attempting to use.
+If you fail the check you grant disadvantage instead of advantage.
+Use this rule if you want to characters to emphasize their trained skills and want to avoid "piling on".

 <div class='pageNumber auto'></div>